CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/add.md

 ### Related Commands

-- netq del events-config
+- ```netq del events-config```
-- netq show events-config
+- ```netq show events-config```

  - - -

 ## netq add notification channel

-NetQ presents events to the user through event notification channels.
-NetQ supports four channel types: email, PagerDuty, Slack, or `syslog`.
+NetQ presents events to the user through notification channels.
+NetQ supports five channel types: email, PagerDuty, Slack, `syslog`, and generic (a webhook channel that sends notifications to third-party applications).
 This command configures these channels.

 {{<notice note>}}
 You must have at least one channel, one rule, and one filter to fully configure a notification.